PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 > ```
 > {: .bash}
 >
-> After this, you'll be prompted to enter your account password.
+> After this, you'll be prompted to enter your Pawsey account password.
 {: .callout}